jsthomas/tidy_email/README.md

 The specifications for the end to end tests are captured in the `/examples` folder of each library.
-It's unfortunate that these tests can't be captured in a public CI system, but testing requires Mailgun/Sendgrid credentials that can't easily be shared.
+It's unfortunate that these tests can't be captured in a public CI system, but testing requires Mailgun/SendGrid credentials that can't easily be shared.

 ## Other Design Suggestions

-Sending an email is a fairly expensive operation; A REST API call to Mailgun or Sendgrid may take ~500 ms or more.
+Sending an email is a fairly expensive operation; A REST API call to Mailgun or SendGrid may take ~500 ms or more.
 You may wish to use `tidy_email` together with some sort of queuing system and/or a background worker.
 This [blog post](https://jsthomas.github.io/ocaml-email.html) provides